 To increase your earnings on Rakuten, you can refer friends for an additional $25 cash bonus.
 Plus you’ll even receive $10 just for joining up.

 If you regularly purchase items from US brands, Rakuten is well worth considering, however for everyday spending, you’re most likely better off sticking with one of the other cashback sites.
+You can read our full Rakuten review here.

-We hope you’ve found this review of Australian cashback sites helpful.
+In the meantime, we hope you’ve found this review of Australian cashback sites helpful.
 Do you use cashback sites?
 Let us know in the comments.